-- 7.4 The description of the company's internal controls included in the corporate governance report is also to include the board's measures for monitoring that the internal controls related to financial reports and reporting to the board function adequately. - 7.5 At least once a year, the board is to meet the company's auditor without the chief executive officer or any other member of the executive management present. - 7.6 The board of directors is to ensure that the company's six- or nine-month report is reviewed by the company's auditor.

-&lt;sup>18 Provisions regarding the establishment of an audit committee and the tasks of an audit committee are found in chapter 8, sections 49 a-b of the Companies Act (2005:551).
-Chapter 8, section 49 a of the Companies Act states that the members of the committee may not be employed by the company, and at least one member must have accounting or auditing skills.
-For assessment of independence, see 4.4 and 4.5.
+- 7.4 The description of the company's internal controls included in the corporate governance report is also to include the board's measures for monitoring that the internal controls related to financial reporting, sustainability reporting and reporting to the board function adequately. - 7.57.6 At least once a year, the board is to meet the company's auditor without the chief executive officer or any other member of the executive management present. - 7.67.7 The board of directors is to ensure that the company's six- or nine-month report is reviewed by the company's auditor. - Provisions regarding the establishment of an audit committee and the tasks of an audit committee are found in chapter 8, sections 49 a-b of the Companies Act (2005:551).
+Chapter 8, section 49 a of the Companies Act states that the members of the committee may not be employed by the company, and at least one member must have accounting or auditing skillscompetence.
+For assessment of independence, see 4.4 and 4.5. - \\Description\\ The stipulation that the shareholders' meeting is to establish guidelines for executive remuneration is found in chapter 7, section 61 of the Swedish Companies Act (2005:551).
+The guidelines are to contain the criteria stated in chapter 8, sections 51-53 of the Act. - Example 20 For assessment of independence with regard to the company and its executive management, see 4.4.19

-&lt;sup>19 The inclusion in the company's corporate governance report of a report on internal controls and risk management in connection with financial reporting is a requirement stipulated in chapter 6, section 6, paragraph 2, bullet 2 of the Annual Accounts Act (1995:1554).
+The inclusion in the company's corporate governance report of a report on internal controls and risk-management in connection with financial reporting is a requirement stipulated in chapter 6, section 6,-paragraph 2, bullet 2 of the Annual Accounts Act (1995:1554).